GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/network-questions.md

 ```
 Let us suppose that you type the URL www.quora.com

-Step 1 --> Get the ip address of the URL.
+Step 1 --> DNS Resolution, Get the ip address of the URL.

 To Get the IP address for http://www.quora.com, the steps are
 a) System checks the browser cache.
 Browser caches the DNS data for some time.